Olympics a sweet, complex homecoming for Chinese diaspora

 Arthur Liu eventually settled in the Bay Area, put himself through law school and nurtured one of America’s most promising athletes.
 Now his Chinese-American daughter is set to make her Olympic debut in the women’s singles competition.
 He has no qualms about her competing in the Olympics in China, and no resentment toward a home country he still loves.

-In a culture that can be xenophobic, Arthur Liu says his daughter is warmly embraced by his home country, as Chinese fans and media consider Alyssa Liu to be one of their own.
+In a culture that can be xenophobic, Arthur Liu says his daughter is warmly embraced by his home country, as Chinese fans and media consider Alysa Liu to be one of their own.

 “I’m super happy the Chinese people welcome her and think highly of her,” Arthur Liu says.